kulturkrock/screencrash/core/README.md

 # screencrash-core

-Repository for the core component of Screencrash (also known as Skärmkrock)
+Directory for the core component of Screencrash (also known as Skärmkrock)

 - [screencrash-core](#screencrash-core)
   - [Dependencies](#Dependencies)